DBCDK/ding_readers_compass/README.md

 Require Ding2 release 7.x-6.1.0 or newer.

-Installing this modules will add 2 widgets (a recommender and an inspiration widget), and a default page for the inspiration widget.
+Installing this module will add 2 widgets (a recommender and an inspiration widget), and a default page for the inspiration widget.

 The recommender widget embeds a slider of recommendations based on a pid from the